 Getting Started

-Advanced zyLabs can be added to any existing or new section.
+Advanced zyLabs can be added to any existing or new section and provide a workspace for learners to edit and save code live, start servers to view web projects, open GUI applications, select from multiple language options, and more.
 Start by expanding the chapter containing the section to add an Advanced zyLabs IDE.
 Expanding a chapter can be done in the table of contents on the zyBook homepage or in the content's sidebar.

-From the Add a zyLab menu, either click "Create" to create a new section and advanced zyLab, or click "Copy" to import an Advanced zyLab from this or another course.
+From the Add a zyLab menu, either click "Create" to create a new section and advanced zyLab, or click "Copy" to create a new section and import an Advanced zyLab from this or another course.

-When inside a custom section, click "Advanced zyLab" or "Import" to add one to the page.
-Any number of labs can be added to a section.
+When inside a custom section, click "Advanced zyLab" or "Import" to add or import one to the page.

 When adding an Advanced zyLab, select the language to use next.